Dans-labs/ddps-docs/docs/index.md

 In the Event Notifications in Value-Adding Networks specification, this is also referred to as the Service Node.

 ### High level Architecture Overview
-The schema below displays the components of the preservation service and how they relate and interact with each other.
+The diagram below displays the components of the preservation service and how they relate and interact with each other.
 The notation used is not a formal one and is intended to be self-explanatory.
 ![Overview](architecture-overview.jpg)

 1. An LTP request will be sent from a **Web Repository** landing page to the **Archival Bot**’s inbox, conveying the URL of the landing page of the dataset.